This is xnu-12377.1.9. See this file in:

 /*

-* Routine: ipc_object_alloc
+* Routine: ipc_object_alloc_entry

 * Purpose:

-* Allocate an object.
+* Allocate an unitialized entry for a new object.

 * Conditions: